enduring guardianship

 • You have a 14-day cooling-off period during which time you may withdraw from the Resident Agreement by notifying us in writing.

-You will, however, be required to pay any fees or charges accrued during the time you were in the home.
-We will refund any other amounts that you have paid under the Resident Agreement.
+You will, however, be required to pay any fees or charges accrued during the time you were in the Care Community.
+We'll refund any other amounts that you've paid under the Resident Agreement.

-• If you are unable to sign the agreement, someone who holds a Power of Attorney for you may complete it on your behalf.
+• If you are unable to sign the agreement, someone who holds a Power of Attorney for you can complete it on your behalf.

 • A Power of Attorney is a legal document that appoints someone else to act on your behalf in matters of money and property.